PinhengChen/dark_channel_prior/README.md

 # Dark Channel Prior
-# 暗通道先验法
+## 暗通道先验法
 This repository stores the code of Dark Channel Prior Method.
+DCP method is mainly used to remove the fog in images.

 Reference from Doctor Kaiming He's paper: